ANTIDARK

 Since 2012, the production and distribution of incandescent lamps have been banned in the EU (*1).
 And in 2018, new EU regulations were introduced in this area, which is why most halogen bulbs are now also being phased out (*2).

-This means that if you are still using old incandescent bulbs, you will eventually need to switch to an alternative light source such as LED.
+This means that if you are still using old incandescent bulbs or halogen bulbs, you will eventually need to switch to an alternative light source such as LED.

 And there are actually several advantages to replacing incandescent bulbs with LEDs now.

-What are incandescent bulbs, halogen bulbs, fluorescent tubes, and energy-saving bulbs?
+What is the difference between incandescent bulbs, halogen bulbs, fluorescent tubes, and energy-saving bulbs?

 To understand why LED lighting has become so popular, we'll start with a brief review of other types of light bulbs.